dabrabgellak/simple_shell/README.md

 ## :book: Man page

-The simple_shell has a man page which contains all the information about the usage of this one, the functions used and examples.
+The Dollar shell has a man page which contains all the information about the usage of this one, the functions used and examples.
 To open the man page use the following command:

 ```bash
     $ man ./man_1_simple_shell